Dev (Bengali actor): Politics

 Dev won the 2014 Lok Sabha Elections as a Trinamool Congress candidate from Ghatal constituency.
 He gave his maiden speech in the Lok Sabha after two years of winning the elections, in Bengali language regarding the implementation of Ghatal Master Plan.
+He was re-elected consecutively from the same constituency in 2019 and 2024.

 Special appearances

 Dev has had special appearances in several films.
 In 2009, he made a cameo appearance in the item song "Pante tali" of Chirodini Tumi Je Amar directed by Raj Chakraborty and produced by Shree Venkatesh Films.
 The song was one of the leading chartbuster songs of the year.
 In the same year, he appeared in an additional item number "Jibone ki Pabona" in the film Jackpot, directed by Kaushik Ganguly.
 The song was a cover of a track originally performed by Bengali actor Soumitra Chatterjee.

 In 2010, he appeared as himself in Abhik Mukhopadhyay's Ekti Tarar Khonje.

 In 2012, Dev made a cameo appearance in Bawali Unlimited, directed by Sujit Mondal.

 In 2018, Dev made a cameo appearance as himself in Uma, directed by Srijit Mukherji.

 In the media

 Dev topped the list Calcutta Times Most Desirable Men in the year 2013.
 In addition to his films, he also endorses several brands, such as Vivel-ITC Limited, Royal Stag, Shricon TMT Bars, Bakefresh Biscuits, and the television channel Jalsha Movies.
 He is touted as one of the richest Bengali actors and politicians with assets over ₹ 15,000,000.

 Before the 2014 Lok Sabha Elections the Bengali tabloid Ebela asked him if he enjoyed being in the spotlight.
 He replied: "...it's just like being raped, either you can enjoy or can shout."
 This comment sparked controversy as being inappropriate and insensitive and led to calls for him to withdraw his candidacy.
-Thereafter, he apolozised for his comments on his official Twitter account.
+Thereafter, he apologised for his comments on his official Twitter account.